prestodb/presto/presto-thrift-connector/README.md

 Thrift Connector makes it possible to integrate with external storage systems without a custom Presto connector implementation.

-In order to use Thrift Connector with external system you need to implement `PrestoThriftService` interface defined in `presto-thrift-connector-api` project.
+In order to use Thrift Connector with external system you need to implement `PrestoThriftService` interface defined in `presto-thrift-api` project.
 Next, you configure Thrift Connector to point to a set of machines, called thrift servers, implementing it.
 As part of the interface implementation thrift servers will provide metadata, splits and data.
 Thrift server instances are assumed to be stateless and independent from each other.